rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 # Client side application

 Now let's start building out the front end that will interact with the smart contract.
-It will allow us to create new color tokens, and list out all of the existing tokens in you wallet.
+It will allow us to create new color tokens, and list out all of the existing tokens in your wallet.

 In the `app` folder, we need to customize some files.